hypercasey/devopsctl/README.md

   Create stack(s) and upadate all neccessary scripts to those stack OCID's.

+  At a minimum, be sure to enable the following in your Terraform configuration:
+      is_management_disabled = "false"
+      plugins_config {
+        desired_state = "ENABLED"
+        name = "OS Management Service Agent"
+      }
+      plugins_config {
+        desired_state = "ENABLED"
+        name = "Management Agent"
+      }

+  If using multiple subnets, remember to use the correct subnet during stack creation, or instance creation will fail with an obscure warning burried deep within the Terraform log.

   Create your own custom image and copy that image's OCID to your stack if you want to use a custom image source.

   Copy devopsctl.service to your systemd folder (usually /etc/systemd/system).